 The painting contains the surviving children from his first two marriages and his third wife Lady Margaret McKenzie.
 The conservation work led by conservator Polly Smith established that his second wife Ann Nisbet had been painted out following her death in 1766 suggesting that it was in progress prior to that date or possibly had been completed, with Lady Margaret being added when he remarried in 1768.

-As far I can tell I believe the children in the painting to be Jean at the rear to the right of her father, the middle row left to right being Rebecca, Christian, Anne, Catherine and on Lady Margaret’s lap John, and standing at the front, Henry.
+I believe the children in the painting to be Jean at the rear to the right of her father, the middle row left to right being Rebecca, Christian, Anne, Catherine and on Lady Margaret’s lap Henry, and standing at the front, John.

 Another figure was also established behind John Glassford’s chair, that of a negro manservant.
 It had been believed previously that he had been painted out to avoid any family connection to slavery, however it seems that the figure simply faded over time.